Update Location

 Microgreens—the tasty, immature greens often served in sandwiches and on top of salads—are the perfect crop for impatient indoor gardeners.
 Some can be harvested in as few as 10 days.

-When it comes to fruiting veggies, keep it compact with varieties like snacking peppers and dwarf tomato plants (like Ponchi Mi from Bonnie Plants).
+When it comes to fruiting veggies, keep it compact with varieties like snacking peppers and dwarf tomato plants.
 If you've got your heart set on growing a root crop indoors, consider starting with spring radishes since they're the easiest.
-Plant rooting veggies in deeper containers, but with both types—roots or fruiting—keep your grow light about 6 to 12 inches from greenery, feed regularly, and try not to overwater.
+Plant rooting veggies in deeper containers, but with both types—roots or fruiting—keep your grow light about 6 to 12 inches from greenery, and water when the top inch of soil becomes dry.

 Your chances of success may be better if you grow fruiting types of veggies hydroponically, which can produce a higher yield in a smaller space.
 Chili peppers and dwarf or mini varieties of tomatoes and other peppers are all options.
-Root veggies, like radishes and carrots, aren't well-suited to home hydroponics—they really need nutrient-packed soil to help them establish and develop their edible roots.
+Root veggies, like radishes and carrots, on the other hand, aren't suited for most hydroponic systems—they really need nutrient-packed soil to help them establish and develop their edible roots.

 Planting indoors means you'll have fresh produce to put on the table without having to put on a jacket or outsmart a hungry rabbit to get it.
 That said, once your indoor veggie garden is going strong, you may notice a few sneaky snackers of the human kind.
 Getting the family to eat more veggies?
 Now that's success!